ajitii/Analysing_ecommerce_business_performance/README.md

 ## Usage
-1.Open your SQL environment (e.g., pgAdmin, MySQL).
+- 1.Open your SQL environment (e.g., pgAdmin, MySQL).
-2.Run the provided SQL scripts located in the Query folder to analyze the dataset.
+- 2.Run the provided SQL scripts located in the Query folder to analyze the dataset.
-3.Generate insights on customer behavior, product quality, and payment types.
+- 3.Generate insights on customer behavior, product quality, and payment types.

 # Sample Queries
--Top Selling Products:
+- Top Selling Products:

 sql:
-SELECT product_category, SUM(revenue) AS total_revenue
+- SELECT product_category, SUM(revenue) AS total_revenue
-FROM orders
+- FROM orders
-GROUP BY product_category
+- GROUP BY product_category
-ORDER BY total_revenue DESC;
+- ORDER BY total_revenue DESC;

--Customer Growth Over Time:
+- Customer Growth Over Time:

-sql:
+- sql:
-SELECT DATE_TRUNC('month', order_date) AS month, COUNT(DISTINCT customer_id) AS new_customers
+- SELECT DATE_TRUNC('month', order_date) AS month, COUNT(DISTINCT customer_id) AS new_customers
-FROM orders
+- FROM orders
-GROUP BY month
+- GROUP BY month
-ORDER BY month;
+- ORDER BY month;

 ## Analysis Methods
 This project employs the following analysis methods:

--Descriptive Statistics: To summarize the main characteristics of the data.
+- Descriptive Statistics: To summarize the main characteristics of the data.
--Trend Analysis: To track changes in customer growth and sales over time.
+- Trend Analysis: To track changes in customer growth and sales over time.
--Cohort Analysis: To evaluate customer behavior segments based on purchase patterns.
+- Cohort Analysis: To evaluate customer behavior segments based on purchase patterns.
--Data Visualization: Utilizing Google Data Studio for interactive dashboards.
+- Data Visualization: Utilizing Google Data Studio for interactive dashboards.

 ## Results and Insights
 Key Insights
--Customer Growth: Analyze the trends in new customer acquisition across different timeframes.
+- Customer Growth: Analyze the trends in new customer acquisition across different timeframes.
--Revenue Generation: Identify product categories with the highest and lowest sales performance.
+- Revenue Generation: Identify product categories with the highest and lowest sales performance.
--Payment Preferences: Evaluate shifts in payment methods over the years, identifying opportunities for targeted marketing.
+- Payment Preferences: Evaluate shifts in payment methods over the years, identifying opportunities for targeted marketing.

 ## Visualizations
 Effective visualizations are crucial in understanding the data.
 Below are some example visualizations that could be included in this project: